MrSuhar/University-project-utilising-Python-and-MySQL/README.md

-Project created during one of University courses.
-It's a very simple Python console aplication allowing connection with MySQL server (by default it's localhost).
+Project created during one of my university courses.
+It's a very simple Python console aplication allowing connection and simple queries within MySQL server (by default it's localhost).
 Both application and description below are in Polish only (as for now).
 # Temat projektu
 Tematem Projektu jest klub studencki - taki jak np. koła naukowe czy też stowarzyszenie fanów gier planszowych.